cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers.rst

    Remember to set a password for the project on SIF before attempting to login!
 This is done on the ``Setup`` page described above.

-The two ``set`` commands are required to prevent lftp from performing simultaneous downloads (not supported by SIF) and to prevent lftp from re-trying repeatedly on failure.
-As SIF sends an email every time you fail to login, allowing retries typically means receiving a large number of emails if a transfer fails.
+The two ``set`` commands are required to prevent ``lftp`` from performing simultaneous downloads (not supported by SIF) and to prevent ``lftp`` from re-trying repeatedly on failure.
+As SIF sends an email every time you fail to log in, allowing retries typically means receiving numerous emails if a transfer fails.

 .. _p_transfers_computerome: